quiquereds/quiquereds/README.md

 I am a Software and Network Engineering student, so I am currently learning all the potential that all technology has.

-I like to call myself a Digital Creator because not only do I dedicate myself to programming, but I also have other passions, I am a creator of technology content on YouTube, where I dedicate myself to reviewing products, making tutorials and providing recommendations.
+I like to call myself a Digital Creator because not only do I dedicate myself to programming, but I also have other passions, I am a tech content creator on YouTube, where I dedicate myself to reviewing products, making tutorials and providing recommendations.
 In addition to that I like video editing and I have knowledge of Graphic Design.

 <p align="left">
       <a href="https://www.youtube.com/c/MAPENTech?sub_confirmation=1">